gatsbyjs/gatsby/docs/reference/release-notes/v2.27/index.md

 This is also the alias for the existing `gatsby new` command when no arguments are passed.
 However, `gatsby new <github repo>` retains its current functionality, allowing you to make use of the numerous fully functional starters.

+### Making `gatsby develop` faster
+The Gatsby develop server can get slow to start on larger sites.
+We're working hard to speed it up.
+We're addressing different scaling problems one by one and have shipped several improvements behind flags as detailed below.
+If you'd like to enable all these dev speedups (along with all future ones!), we've created a single flag for you.
+Run your site like `GATSBY_EXPERIMENTAL_FAST_DEV=true gatsby develop` and zoom zoom!

 ### Experimental: Queries on Demand

 When developing a Gatsby site there's no need to run all graphql queries before serving the site.